 - Rubrics to identify your best stories & most compelling key messages

-- An interactive worksheet and forum to help you complete this most important module
+- An easy to follow worksheet and forum to help you decide which stories to use

 Essays: Show, Don't Tell

 - 6 storytelling techniques to get and keep your readers attention